-The idea began with poetry, and how to present it in a new and innovative way.
-We are a group of Syrian poets and musicians collaborating with visual artists to present poetry as a multi-sensory experience; readings and art with musical accompaniment.
+The idea began with poetry, and how to present it in a new way.
+This project represents a series of different collaborations between Syrian poets and artists.
 The multifaceted nature of this experience invites all three creative forms to transcend imposed creative boundaries and offer new experiential nuances.

 About The Project

 The word "ta'sheeq" تعشيق means dovetail in Arabic.
 In this project, poets, musicians and artists are collaborating and merging their passions to recreate and present poetry in a different way.